avaneev/prvhash/README.md

-`lcg ^ rs` output, this system does exhibit local state change-related collisions due to external entropy input, with a probability 1/4<sup>var_size_bits</sup>; this may not be enough for a reliable 8-bit hashing, but for higher state variable sizes it becomes adequate since system's overall collision resistance is a multiplication of such probabilities across the hashword array; however, on very sparse entropy input the multiplication of probabilities would occur only on few rounds.
+`lcg ^ rs` output, this system does exhibit local state change-related collisions due to external entropy input, with a probability 1/4<sup>var_size_bits</sup>; this may not be enough for a reliable 8-bit hashing, but for a higher state variable sizes it becomes adequate since system's overall collision resistance is a multiplication of such probabilities across the hashword array; however, on very sparse entropy input the multiplication of probabilities would occur only on few rounds.
 While